greggigon/TeamCity-Crowd-Plugin/README.md

 TeamCity Crowd Plugin
 =================================

-Latest version of plugin is [0.1.0](https://bintray.com/greggigon/generic/TeamCity-Crowd-Plugin/0.1.0) and available on [BinTray](https://bintray.com/greggigon/generic/TeamCity-Crowd-Plugin/).
+Latest version of plugin is [0.2.0](https://bintray.com/greggigon/generic/TeamCity-Crowd-Plugin/0.2.0) and available on [BinTray](https://bintray.com/greggigon/generic/TeamCity-Crowd-Plugin/).
+Build for TeamCity 8.1.1 and Crowd 2.6.5 .

 Introduction
 -------------